hnarayanan/shpotify/README.md

 things I do.

 ## Installation

-Install the Spotify desktop application if you haven't already.
+Download and install the [Spotify desktop application](http://www.spotify.com/download) if you haven’t already.

 ### Homebrew